Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 Get started today in a few simple steps:

 1. Signup for free with [Notificare](https://notifica.re/signup/)
-2. Upload `notificare` directory to the `/wp-content/plugins/` directory or use the zip file through the plugin area in your WordPress installation
+2. Use "Install Now" from the plugin Admin panel, or use the zip file through the plugin area in your WordPress installation
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure the Notificare plugin according to our [Documentation](http://docs.notifica.re/sdk)
+4. Configure the Notificare plugin according to our [Documentation](http://docs.notifica.re/sdk/v2/wordpress/setup)
 5. Implement your messaging strategy in our [Dashboard](https://dashboard.notifica.re)

 == Frequently Asked Questions ==